Northwest Whitfield High School

+As a Title I school, New Hope Middle School receives federal funding to provide additional academic support and resources to students.
+Faculty and staff work to maintain a safe and engaging learning environment.

 History

 Northwest Whitfield High School opened in the fall of 1975.
 It was created by a merger of North Whitfield High School and Westside High School.
 Southeast Whitfield High School was also opened in fall of 1975 as the Whitfield County School District merged its four high schools into two.

 Businessman and later 45th President Donald Trump attended the 1991 homecoming football game.

 Academics

 Students can take college prep, honors, and Advanced Placement classes.

 Feeder schools

 Two middle schools feed into Northwest Whitfield High School: New Hope Middle School and Westside Middle School.
 Before the opening of Coahulla Creek, North Whitfield Middle was also one of Northwest Whitfield's feeder schools.
 The recently built Coahulla Creek High School's feeder school is now North Whitfield Middle School.

 Athletics

 Northwest Whitfield fields 20 varsity-level teams (10 men's and 10 women's), and competes in Region 7AAAA.

 Northwest Whitfield traditionally has three rivals: Southeast Whitfield High School, Dalton High School, and Murray County High School, and more recently newer Whitfield County school Coahulla Creek High School.